chipsalliance/Caliptra/Caliptra_WG_Technical_Charter.md

 - Escalate any Code of Conduct concerns to the CHIPS Alliance TSC.

 A TAC Chair may resign at any time.
-A TAC Chair may be removed from the position of Chair by a 2/3 vote of the Voting TAC members, with a 2/3 majority of the Voting TAC members participating in the vote.
+A TAC Chair may be removed from the position of Chair by a 2/3 vote of the Voting TAC Members, with at least 2/3 majority of the Voting TAC Members participating in the vote.

 A former TAC Chair may continue to be a Participant in the Workgroup if there is no other reason against it, e.g., if no adverse Code of Conduct determination